 - Safari taking a long time to open

 - Safari downloads going slowly

 - Safari not loading web pages

-These issues can all be caused by hardware problems, as well as faults with your broadband or Wi-Fi.
-Assuming your Mac is in good condition and your internet connection is running fine, there are a few things you can try to get the Safari browser running faster
+Assuming your Mac is in good condition, your internet connection is running fine and that you don't need to kill any background processes, there are a few things you can try to get the Safari browser running faster